hojas/nginx-proxy/README.md

 # nginx-proxy

-Run nginx-proxy in a container easily.
+Run nginx-proxy with SSL by one click.

 ## Usage